markliu666/PHBS_BlockChain_2018/README.md

 The difficulty adjustment of Ethereum is similar to Bitcoin, but there are many differences.
 The first one is that uncle blocks will affect the difficulty.
 The second is to deal with hacking or other black swan events, the difficulty is reduced by up to 99 at a time.
 The third is to have a difficulty bomb.
 It increases exponentially as the block number increases.
 The design of the difficulty bomb was originally designed to force the miners to switch during the transition from POW to POS, because it is difficult to insist on mining when the bomb is large enough.
 But now POS has not been developed yet, the difficulty bomb is already very large, so it has retreated 3 million blocks and adjusted the bonus from 5 to 3.
 Note that the bonus is not decremented like Bitcoin, but is only adjusted for the difficulty bomb.
 After the difficulty is reduced, if it is still 5 rewards, it is unfair to the miners who solve the difficult problem ahead.

-Ethereum difficulty adjustment situation is shown in the figure.
+Ethereum difficulty adjustment situation is shown in this figure.
 ![Image text](https://github.com/markliu666/PHBS_BlockChain_2018/blob/master/block_difficulty_growth.png)

 ## 7. Proof of Stake: